The second-lightest of four pedals in the distilled Wahoo Speedplay line.

 Clipping in — upside down

 Most pedal systems consist of a static cleat that bolts to the shoe, and a securing mechanism with moving pieces on the pedal itself.
-Speedplay flips the script: aside from rotating on the spindle, the lollipop-shaped pedal is a static object; the moving parts that secure the system are bolted to the shoe.
+Speedplay flips the script: aside from rotating on the spindle, the lollipop-shaped pedal is a static object; the moving parts that secure the system are bolted to the shoe, and tucked well inside the cleat.

 This does a few things.
 One, it makes for an exceptionally light pedal — the Zero weighs 111g; the titanium Nano weighs 86g — but the cleat weight more than makes up for it.
 I weighed a Zero pedal, cleat, and hardware at 185g, compared to 159g for a Shimano Dura-Ace SPD-SL system.

-The primary benefit of the Speedplay design is that just can’t wear down your cleat by walking on it like you do with Shimano and Look systems.
-The more you wear down your cleat, the more play you introduce into the system.
-With Speedplay, conversely, the engagement system is buried inside the cleat on your shoe, so the interface remains consistent throughout its life.
+One primary benefit of the Speedplay design is that you can’t wear down your cleat by walking like you do with Shimano and Look systems.
+With Shimano and Look, the more you wear down your cleat, the more play you introduce into the system.
+With Speedplay, the engagement system is buried inside the cleat on your shoe, so the interface remains consistent throughout its life.

 Also unlike most road pedals, you can clip into either side of the Speedplay pedal.
 If you are accustomed to Shimano and Look systems, where you first engage the front of the cleat and then stomp down, clipping into Speedplay may take a few pawing attempts; you just find the pedal under your shoe-mounted cleat and step firmly down.